Panopto/panopto-index-connector/README.md

 ## Running the Connector

 Once you are set up, run the connector to test by running `panopto-index-connector -c <path-to-config>`.
 When you have run that enough to be sure it is working, we recommend installing it as a service or daemon on an isolated production machine.
-Note that the program is platform independent, and you may host it on any linux or windows machine with python 3 you install it on.
+Note that you may host program on any windows machine with python 3 you install it on.